-The Director of Human Resources serves as the Title IX Officer.
-The Deputy Coordinators consist of the Assistant Director of Human Resources, Managing Director of Off-site Campus, Assistant Director of Public Safety, and the Interim VP Student Affairs.
-The College Investigators consists of the Sr HR Generalist, and Director of Athletics.
+The Vice President of Human Resources serves as the Title IX Officer.
+The Deputy Coordinators consist of the Talent and Development Manager, Assistant Vice President of Student Affairs, Managing Director of Off-Campus Sites, Associate Director of Public Safety, and the Managing Director of Athletics.
+The College Investigators consists of the Sr Human Resources Specialist, and the Coordinator of Student Conduct & Student Information.